hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 | Execution | `pipeline_info/execution_report_*.html`   | HTML report of execution metrics and details                       |
 | Timeline  | `pipeline_info/execution_timeline_*.html` | Timeline diagram showing process execution (start/duration/finish) |

+## Future Improvements
+The following improvements are planned for the next few releases:
+* support for custom targeted panels
+* apply HMF's MarkDuplicates & UMI-analysis to BAMs prior to variant calling
+* longitudinal analysis of patient samples including ctDNA samples
+* ancillary analyses for neoantigen burden
+* cloud-specific instructions and optimisations (ie for AWS, Azure and GCP)

 ## Acknowledgements

-The oncoanalyser pipeline was written by Stephen Watts at the [University of Melbourne Centre for Cancer Research](https://mdhs.unimelb.edu.au/centre-for-cancer-research) with the support of the following collaborators, listed in alphabetical order:
+The oncoanalyser pipeline was written by Stephen Watts at the [University of Melbourne Centre for Cancer Research](https://mdhs.unimelb.edu.au/centre-for-cancer-research) with the support of Oliver Hofmann and the Hartwig Medical Foundation Australia.

-* Charles Shale
-* Oliver Hofmann
-* Peter Priestley